 Northern Lights is a unique fundraising program jointly sponsored by the Unitarian Universalist Ministers of Canada (UUMOC) and the Canadian Unitarian Council.
 It provides opportunities for Canadian Unitarian Universalists to directly support growth projects in UU congregations and communities across the country.
 These projects should have a value of more than $5000.
-Congregations or communities planning projects under $5,000 should apply for a Sharing Our Faith grant.
+Congregations or community planning projects under $5,000 should apply for a Sharing Our Faith grant.

 Since the Northern Lights project started in 2012, the program has helped a range of projects.
 Some examples:

 - The North Hatley congregation (UU Estrie) raised $11,045 to help sustain their half-time minister and do greater outreach in their community.